 We make it our mission to help you regain control of your life by providing effective strategies supported by science.
 We are dedicated to being on top of the most recent knowledge and helping you solve problems based on what the research says is effective.
 It is our passion to educate you on what is and isn’t working in your life so that you can get back in the driver’s seat and take yourself where you want to go.

-Therapy for adults with anger and irritability management issues is best for those who recognize that their behaviors are negatively affecting their relationships with others, their own happiness, and their success in life.
+Therapy for adults with anger management issues is best for those who recognize that their behaviors are negatively affecting their relationships with others, their own happiness, and their success in life.

-Often, anger is a secondary emotion, one that helps to cover up the real root of the issues inside the heart.
+Often, anger is a secondary emotion, one that helps to cover up the real root of the issues.
 Anger often masks sadness, hurt, or confusion and masquerades as control and power when you are feeling the exact opposite inside.
-Anger and Irritability Counseling will help you to discover the emotional root of the problem, so that you can better learn to deal with your feelings, self-soothe, and therefore, better interact with others.
+Anger Counseling will help you to discover the emotional root of the problem so that you can better learn to deal with your feelings, self-soothe, and therefore, better interact with others.

 - You are ready to learn how to better manage your emotions